I already wrote about the best breakfast places in Porto, whereas for lunch you can pick and choose from any of our best restaurants in Porto.

 Having been featured as a bar/cultural center in our article on the nightlife in downtown Porto, its versatility never ceases to amaze.
 In fact, brunch in Porto wouldn’t be the same without this mythical place.

-Enjoy their “Vicious Brunch” in the most urban setting of the city of Porto, from their set menus such as the “Brunch for 2” (30€ / 2 Pax), that include bread, eggs, candied tomato, quesadillas, BLT, salad, granola and yoghurt, fruit salad, pancakes and chocolate mousse; “Brunch for One”(14,5€ / person), “Mini Brunch” (9,5€/ person) or “A la Carte” which include the aforementioned in different amounts.
+Enjoy its brunch in the most urban setting of Porto, from their set menus such as the “Brunch for 2”, that includes bread, eggs, candied tomato, quesadillas, BLT, salad, granola and yoghurt, fruit salad, pancakes and chocolate mousse (33€ for 2 persons).
+There are also cheaper brunch menus, or you can simply choose a la carte.

-Rua do Rosário, 233 | Sat & Sun from noon – 4pm
+Rua do Rosário, 233 | Porto

 Apartamento Cafe & Snack Bar

-Rua de Cedofeita, 607
+Rua de Cedofeita, 607 | Porto

 Here is the current brunch menu: